Heat vs Knicks Prediction — AI Finds CAN'T MISS NBA Lines & Props (Nov 14)

 Miami vs. New York Odds

-AI algorithm Remi is pouring through loads of data on each player.
-In fact, anytime the Miami vs New York trends are analyzed, there’s always several intriguing observations to key in on.
-Not to mention games played at extreme hostile environments rarely follow normal, predictable betting trends.
+AI algorithm Remi is pouring through loads of data points on each line.
+In fact, anytime the Miami vs New York trends are analyzed, there’s always several intriguing angles to key in on.
+Not to mention games played at extreme hostile environments seemingly never follow normal, predictable betting trends.

 Miami vs New York